is chronic swimmer’s ear?

 - antifungal eardrops for infections caused by fungi

-- acetaminophen or ibuprofen for relief of pain or other discomfort
+- acetaminophen or ibuprofen to relieve pain or discomfort

-Your treatment may be modified to include oral antibiotics, especially if eardrops haven’t succeeded in the past.
-You may also be given prescription pain relievers to relieve pain that has increased in severity or has lasted a long time.
+Your treatment may be modified to include oral antibiotics, especially if eardrops haven’t helped.
+Your doctor may also prescribe pain relievers to relieve pain that has increased in severity or has lasted a long time.

-High doses of intravenous (IV) antibiotics treat cases of chronic swimmer’s ear with malignant otitis externa, especially in older adults or diabetic patients.
+High doses of IV antibiotics treat cases of chronic swimmer’s ear with malignant otitis externa, especially in older adults or people with diabetes.

-During your treatment, you will achieve the best results if you do not:
+During your treatment, you will get the best results if you do not:

 - get the inside of your ears wet while bathing

-- put anything in your ears, including headphones, until your symptoms subside
+- put anything in your ears, including headphones and ear plugs, until your symptoms subside

-You can reduce your risk of developing chronic swimmer’s ear by following these techniques:
+You can reduce your risk of developing chronic swimmer’s ear by following these practices: